jpaulogg/vim-simplified-surround/README.md

 It's almost as simple as doing it in your vimrc.

-If you prefere something that provides global variables and options that you can set from your vimrc, you should keep with Tpope's [vim-surround](https://github.com/tpope/vim-surround).
+If you prefere something that provides global variables and options that you can set from your vimrc, you should keep Tpope's [vim-surround](https://github.com/tpope/vim-surround).

 ## Usage